shenef/Boktai-Speedrunning/src/shinbok/any.md

 Open the green chest on the left to get ![icon][dragoon_frame] Dragoon Frame, then proceed in the ↗️ direction.
 ![](./assets/images/ancient_tree_dragoon_frame.webp)

-Push the blocks on the weight switches and take the elevator to reach **3F** (if you were fast enough, the banana will still be effective).
+Push the blocks on the weight switches and take the elevator to reach **3F** (if you are fast enough, the Power Nut will still be active).

 Proceed in the ↙️ twice, then ↖️ and ↙️ once each.